Kroc/v80/bin/wla-dx/README.txt

    lda enemy1.b  ; load a byte from zeropage address enemy1 or from the address
                  ; of enemy1.b??? i can't tell you, and WLA can't tell you...

+It’s possible to explicitly define the size of the ".STRUCT" by using keyword "SIZE":

+   .STRUCT PaddedStruct SIZE 8
+   posX  DW
+   posY  DW
+   .ENDST

+Normally this ".STRUCT" would define four bytes, but by using keyword "SIZE" its size is now eight bytes.
+The extra padding, put after the last item in the ".STRUCT", will contain ".EMPTYFILL" bytes when used with ".DSTRUCT".

+Note that if we ".DSTRUCT" “PaddedStruct” and name it PS1 we’ll also get a definition

+   _paddingof_PS1   (== 4)

 This is not a compulsory directive.